-The Mary Kendall Campus treatment programs provide treatment services for adolescents ages 11-17 years old.
-These services include temporary Emergency Shelter and the Residential Treatment for males and females.
+The Mary Kendall Campus treatment programs provide treatment services for adolescent girls ages 11-17 years old.
+These services include temporary Emergency Shelter and Residential Treatment.
 These are youth that are classified as non-violent juvenile offenders, who are often status offenders (beyond control, truant, runaway, etc.).

 Our Residential Treatment program provides more long-term intense mental health treatment for those who have typically been court ordered out of their homes, while the Emergency Shelter allows brief therapy for crisis resolution.